lstein/Net-ISP-Balance/README.md

 to install, you must have the ability to run a shell on the router, and compile and install software.

+LIMITATIONS:

-LIMITATIONS: To date (21 February 2014) these scripts have only been tested on Ubuntu/Debian systems that configure their network interfaces via a /etc/network/interfaces file, and RedHat/CentOS systems that configure their interfaces via /etc/sysconfig/network-scripts.
+1. To date (21 February 2014) these scripts have only been tested on Ubuntu/Debian systems that configure their network interfaces via a /etc/network/interfaces file, and RedHat/CentOS systems that configure their interfaces via /etc/sysconfig/network-scripts.
 Please feel free to contribute support for other distributions.

+2. The interfaces managed by this script <b>must</b> be manually configured via /etc/network/interfaces or /etc/sysconfig/network-scripts.
+Interfaces that are configured via the NetworkManager (or similar dynamic configuration daemons) are not supported.

 Installation
 ============